KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Lets assume you are in a development mode and you want to try out Kylo UI on SSL.
 You will need a
 self-signed certificate which is stored in a keystore.
-Make note of the kylo-ui.jks path, we will refer
+Make note of the kylo-ui.jks path, which we will refer
-to it in following section when updating Kylo UI properties.
+to in following section when updating Kylo UI properties.

 If you are in production, you would have your certificate issued by a trusted certificate authority.
 You can then import it to your keystore.